HempsSA/Tidal-to-Plex-Library-Rater/README.md

 Allows you to save settings on Exit

+Added Statistics to see which Artists are top rated

 Added option to not tag songs with identical names so hopefully no dupicates, it should pick the 1st album release.

 Requirements: Python and pip